jack-champagne/jackchampagne.com-old-/cv.md

 ## Employment History

+#### 10/2019 - Present: UMass Amherst All-Campus Makerspace - Makerspace Staff
+* Employs knowlege of shop protocols and organization to create a safe shop environment
+* Assists students with electrical and computer engineering projects
+* Lead operator and teacher of the 2 3D printers and the software required
+* Assisted and designed the internal networking and future server setup for the makerspace

 #### 10/2018 - Present: AirCycler© - Programmer and Software Engineer
 * Experienced with data acquisition systems and high bandwidth signal processing interfaces.
 * Lead development on ventilation system simulation software with modular and advanced testing of new products.